dssg/411-on-311/README.md

 2. Applied [k-means clustering](http://en.wikipedia.org/wiki/K-means_clustering), an unsupervised machine learning technique, to identify Chicago census tracts with similar service request patterns.
 This part of the analysis revealed clear clusters of census tracts that request 311 service in similar ways.
 These service-request clusters also tend to be geographically next to each other, and overlap with Chicago's race boundaries - a clear sign that Chicago's neighborhoods request services in distinct ways.
 3. Built statistical models to predict 311 requests levels across census tracts.
 We trained a [Poisson Generalized Linear Models (GLM)](http://en.wikipedia.org/wiki/Poisson_regression) on relevant demographic, economic, and temporal predictors.
 We fitted Poisson GLM for graffiti removals pothole fillings, but the code is easily customized to work with other service request types.
 These predictive models could eventually be used to make the City's public services more proactive and responsive to street problems.

-**Read more about [exploratory analysis](https://github.com/dssg/411-on-311/wiki/exploratory-analysis), [clustering](https://github.com/dssg/411-on-311/wiki/clustering-analysis), and [statistical models](https://github.com/dssg/411-on-311/wiki/statistical-models) in our Wiki**
+**Read more about [exploratory analysis](https://github.com/dssg/411-on-311/wiki/exploratory-analysis), [clustering](https://github.com/dssg/411-on-311/wiki/clustering-analysis), and [statistical models](https://github.com/dssg/411-on-311/wiki/statistical-models) in our wiki.**

 ## The Data: 311 service requests and census data
 We used the main data sources: